 Class B Units were granted to our NEOs under our 2017 Incentive Plan.
-Except for the 2019 award to Dr. Muniz, 50% of each award is subject to time based vesting and 50% is subject to performance-based vesting.
+Except for the 2019 award to Dr. Muniz, 50% of each award is subject to time-based vesting and 50% is subject to performance-based vesting.
 The Class B Unit award granted to Dr. Muniz in 2019 in connection with his transition from an employee member of our board of directors and the board of managers of the EQT Investor's general partner to a non-employee member of such boards is only subject to time-based vesting.
 Except for the Class B Units granted to Dr. Feehery, 20% of the Class B Units granted to our NEOs that are subject to time-based vesting are scheduled to vest on each of the first five anniversaries of the grant date, subject to continued employment on each such date.
-With respect to the Class B Units granted to Dr. Feehery that are subject to time-based vesting, 25% are scheduled to vest on the first anniversary of the grant date, and an additional 2.0833% are scheduled to vest monthly thereafter, subject to his continued employment.
+With respect to the Class B Units granted to Dr. Feehery that are subject to time-based vesting and additional 2.0833% are scheduled to vest monthly thereafter, subject to his continued employment.
 All Class B Units that are subject to time-based vesting will automatically vest upon a change of control.
 The Class B Units subject to performance-based vesting will vest as to (i) one-third of such units at the time EQT realizes a return on investment (the "ROI") of at least 2.0, (ii) an additional one-third of such units at the time EQT realizes a ROI of at least 2.5, and (iii) an additional one-third of such units at the time EQT realizes a ROI of at least 3.0.
 In addition, Dr. Feehery's performance-based Class B Units will vest if the aggregate value attributable to this offering equals or exceeds an amount equivalent to the ROI performance targets set forth above (as if EQT were to receive the proceeds of the offering).
 As such, all of Dr. Feehery's performance-based Class B Units are expected to vest upon the completion of this offering.
-The performance-vesting Class B Units are subject to market conditions and an implied performance condition as defined under applicable accounting standards.
-The grant date fair value of performance-vesting Class B Units was computed based upon the probable outcome of the performance conditions as of the grant date in accordance with FASB ASC Topic 718.
-Achievement of the performance conditions for the performance vesting Class B Units was not deemed probable on the grant date and, accordingly, no value is included in the table for these awards pursuant to the SEC's disclosure rules.
-Assuming achievement of the performance conditions, the aggregate grant date fair values of the performance-vesting Class B Units would have been: Dr. Feehery \$2,629,185, Dr. Rayner \$131,461; Mr. Edge \$315,503; and Dr. Kerbusch - \$105,169.
-See Note 2(r) ("Summary of Significant Accounting Policies - Equity-based compensation") and Note 12 ("Equity-Based Compensation") to our audited consolidated financial statements included elsewhere in this prospectus for a discussion of the valuation of our equity-based awards.
+The performance-vesting Class B Units was computed based upon the probable outcome of the performance conditions as of the grant date in accordance with FASB ASC Topic 718.
+Achievement of the performance conditions for the performanc of financial and strategic performance objectives that were established by our board of directors at the beginning of the fiscal year.
+See "- Non-Equity Incentive Plan Compensation" below.